gohugoio/hugo/content/en/content-management/image-processing/index.md

 Applicable to JPEG and WebP images, the `q` value determines the quality of the converted image.
 Higher values produce better quality images, while lower values produce smaller files.
 Set this value to a whole number between 1 and 100, inclusive.

 The default value is 75.
-You may override the default value in the [site configuration](#processing-options).
+You may override the default value in the [site configuration].

 ```go-html-template
 {{ $image.Resize "600x webp q50" }}